fishcus/KAP-manual/en/release/KAP_2_1_notes.en.md

 #### Apache Kylin Core Upgrade

-KAP is based on core engine of the Apache Kylin, thus is totally compatible with the Apache Kylin.
+Kyligence Enterprise is based on core engine of the Apache Kylin, thus is totally compatible with the Apache Kylin.
 This release is based on the Apache Kylin 1.5.4.1.
 Please find the complete release announcement through the [Link](http://kylin.apache.org/docs15/release_notes.html).

 The highlight features including: